-The stray dog issue
+The street dog issue

-Why do stray dogs exist?
+Why do street dogs exist?

 Most free-roaming dogs belong to an ancient canine race known as the Pariah Dog,